samanthaan10/group5/README.md

 # Contact Management System

 ## Overview
-The Contact Management System is a command-line application designed to facilitate the management of contacts.
+Connectify is a command-line application designed to facilitate contact management.
 It allows users to add, delete, search, and display contacts effectively.
 The program ensures that user inputs are validated to maintain data integrity.

 ## Features
 - **Add Contact**: Users can add a new contact by providing the contact's name, phone number, and email address.